SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Related Work

-Our method, \textbf{SafeMERGE}, fits into this post-training paradigm, specifically drawing from SafeLoRA and RESTA, but takes a more selective, \emph{layer-wise} approach.
-Instead of globally projecting or adding a single safety vector, SafeMERGE fuses only those LoRA layers whose updates deviate significantly from safety.
-By preserving benign layers intact, it achieves a stronger trade-off between retaining fine-tuned capabilities and restoring alignment.
-Numerous other defenses exist, but a comprehensive comparison is beyond the scope.
+Our method, \textbf{SafeMERGE}, fits into the post-training paradigm, specifically drawing from SafeLoRA and RESTA, but taking a more selective, layer-wise approach.
+Instead of globally projecting or adding a single safety vector, SafeMERGE fuses only those LoRA layers whose updates deviate significantly from safety, measured by a cosine similarity criterion.
+By preserving benign layers intact, it achieves a better trade-off between retaining fine-tuned capabilities and restoring safety.
+SafeMERGE's selective merging approach is thus principled and motivated by the shortcomings of other post-fine-tuning defenses that either under-restore safety (SafeLoRA) or cause utility loss (RESTA).
+Moreover, SafeMERGE is intentionally simple, requires no retraining, and is easy to tune.
+This distinguishes it from more resource-intensive post-fine-tuning-stage approaches such as LSSF, which relies on matrix decomposition (SVD) to identify low-rank safety subspaces, whereas SafeMERGE operates through cosine-similarity checks and linear blending, making it more accessible and mechanistically interpretable.